HGOro/catahoula/README.md

-# catahoula
+# Xoloitzcuintli
-a simple page about the catahoula (html and css)
+a simple page about the Xoloitzcuintli (html and css)

 # Activity 6 - GitHub Pages Project Webpage